-9 workers found dead in China mine explosion; toll now 10
+9 workers found dead in China gold mine explosions

-BEIJING (AP) — Chinese rescuers have found the bodies of nine workers in a mine explosion, raising the death toll to 10, officials said Monday.
+BEIJING (AP) — Chinese rescuers have found the bodies of nine workers killed in explosions at a gold mine, raising the death toll to 10, officials said Monday.

-Eleven others were rescued a day earlier after being trapped underground for two weeks at the gold mine in Shandong province.
+Eleven others were rescued a day earlier after being trapped underground for two weeks at the mine in Shandong province.
 One person was still missing.

 The cause of the accident at the mine, which was under construction, is under investigation.
-The explosion on Jan.
+The explosions on Jan.
 10 released 70 tons of debris that blocked a shaft, disabling elevators and trapping workers underground.

 Rescuers drilled parallel shafts to send down food and nutrients and eventually bring up the survivors on Sunday.